+ Eeerm .... so what is Y4WC?

 + What is your affiliation with CITES?

-Unlike other Conventions CITES does not have any formal youth platform or youth representation ….. yet.
+Unlike other Conventions CITES did not have any formal youth platform or youth representation.
 But, during CoP17 with the generous support of the CITES Secretariat, the governments of the United States and South Africa and IFAW, the inaugural Youth forum for people and wildlife was held and a Youth Resolution was introduced by one of our Youth Delegates.

 It is one of the aims of Y4WC to push forward this resolution and to engage the next generation of conservation leaders and policy makers into the global policy making process that is CITES.
+Y4WC aims on hosting more youth forums ahead of each CoP and are present at certain Standing Committee meetings to advocate for youth empowerment and engagement, and to educate on and push for the best wildlife conservation policy and grassroots practices.
 We encourage parties and organizations and work alongside us to achieve this aim.

 + What do you want to see when it comes to CITES and youth engagement?